Plan and manage your Microsoft Power Platform environment

 Every organization has unique requirements based on their size, location, data residency requirements, and desire for democratized access to tools like Power Apps and Power Automate.
-This module discusses considerations that impact how an organization chooses to secure and govern their Power Platform environments.
+This module discusses considerations that impact how an organization chooses to secure and govern their Microsoft Power Platform environments.

 In this module, you will: